HF 5722

 Implantable Cardioverter Defibrillator (ICD)

-An ICD is a small device that sends a strong electrical shock to your heart if you have an abnormal, life-threatening rhythm.
-The shock helps to restore an unsafe heart rhythm back to normal.
+An implantable cardioverter defibrillator (ICD) is a small device that sends a strong electrical shock to your heart.
+If you have an abnormal, life-threatening rhythm, the shock helps to restore the heart rhythm back to normal.
 The ICD can pace your heart if needed.
-An ICD has two parts, a battery (generator) and the lead(s).
+An ICD has two parts, a generator (battery) and the lead(s).
 Leads are wires that connect the generator to your heart tissue.

 Traditional ICD

-This is a traditional ICD that is placed under the skin just below the collarbone.
+A traditional ICD is placed under the skin just below the collarbone.
 The lead(s) go inside your heart.
 The number of leads can vary.
 You may have:

-• 3 leads (Cardiac resynchronization therapy defibrillator, also called CRT-D)
+• 3 leads (cardiac resynchronization therapy defibrillator, also called CRT-D or biventricular ICD)

 The Day Before Surgery

 A nurse will call you the day before surgery (or the Friday before a Monday surgery).
-The nurse will review your instructions and tell you what time to arrive.
-If you do not hear from us by 4 pm, please call 608-263-1530.
+The nurse will review your instructions, including medicine holds, and discuss arrival time.
+Please let your nurse know if you have a contrast dye allergy.
+If you don’t hear from us by 4 pm, please call the clinic.

-If you feel sick or have a fever over 100°F the day before surgery, call the clinic.
+If you feel sick or have a fever over 101.5°F the day before surgery,call the clinic.

 The Day of Surgery

-Before the procedure starts blood may be drawn for labs.
-You will have an IV placed in your hand or arm.
+In the pre-op area, an IV will be placed in your hand or arm.
+Blood may be drawn for labs.
 If needed, a small area around the surgical sites will be shaved.
 Your skin will be cleaned with a special soap.
 You may receive antibiotics through your IV to help prevent infection.

 The Procedure